NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-bruijnzeels-sidrops-deprecate-rsync-01.md

 .# Abstract

-The goal of this document is to transition to a state where neither RPKI repositories nor Relying Party software performing RPKI Validation have operational dependencies on the availability of the repository using rsync.
-Rsync access is for easy incidental, human, access to RPKI objects is still required.
+This document formulates a plan of a phased transition to a state where RPKI repositories and Relying Party software performing RPKI Validation will use the RPKI Repository Delta Protocol (RRDP) [@!RFC8182] as the only mandatory to implement access protocol.

-This document updates the RPKI Repository Delta Protocol (RRDP) [@!RFC8182] instructing Relying Parties to use RRDP wherever it is found, and stop relying on rsync in those cases.

-This document updates the profile for the structure of the Resource Public Key Infrastructure (RPKI) distributed repository [@!RFC6481] by (1) adding the RPKI Repository Delta Protocol (RRDP) [@!RFC8182] as a mandatory to support highly available service; and (2) relaxing the requirement on the availability of the rsync service.

-It should be noted however, that these changes cannot be applied atomically and universally without respecting operational realities.
-Therefore this document includes a description of deployment phases that need to be followed to ensure that these changes will not cause major operational issues.
+In short this plan consists of the following phases.

+In phase 0, today's deployment, RRDP is supported by most, but not all Repositories, and most but not all RP software.

+In the proposed phase 1 RRDP will become mandatory to implement for Repositories, in addition to rsync.
+This phase can start as soon as this document is published.

+Once the proposed updates are implemented by all Repositories phase 2 will start.
+In this phase RRDP will become mandatory to implement for all RP software, and rsync must no longer be used.

+Measurements will need to be done to help determine when it will be safe to transition to the final phase of this plan.
+During this phase Repositories will no longer be required to provide rsync access for RPKI validation purposes.
+However, they may still provide rsync access for direct access to files for other purposes, if desired, at a best effort basis.

+Although this document currently includes descriptions and updates to RFCs for each of these phases, we may find that it will be beneficial to have separate documents for the plan, and each phase, so that it might be more clear to all when the updates to RFCs take effect.

 {mainmatter}